sandialabs/slycat/docs/plugins.rst

 We have recently introduced a new plugin system for Slycat.
 This system is intended to streamline the process of customizing and adding new Slycat features.
-As of this writing we've extracted a small amount of Slycat functionality and moved it into plugins, and this process will continue until all Slycat model, marking, directory, and authentication functionality is converted to the plugin system.
+As of this writing we've moved a small subset of Slycat functionality into plugins, but this subset will grow over time to include all Slycat models, markings, directory lookup and authentication functionality.

 General Functionality
 ---------------------